That comparison helps only up to a point.

 If someone asks what a synagogue is, the shortest accurate answer is this:

-A synagogue is a Jewish house of prayer, study, and assembly, used not only for worship but also for learning, communal life, and public gathering.
+A synagogue is a Jewish house of prayer, study, and assembly, used for worship, learning, communal life, and public gathering.

 That answer is better than calling it only a Jewish church, because a synagogue usually does more than that comparison can hold.